TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

             &cmd=setfixed&rU=9&fD[hidden]=0&aC=5c403d90

-         Now, all you need is to point that to the correct url (where fe\_adminLib is invoked!), e.g.::
+         Now, all you need is to point that to the correct URL (where fe\_adminLib is invoked!), e.g.::

             ###THIS_URL######FORM_URL######SYS_SETFIXED_approve###